Skip to content

 2. Careers program: we provide bespoke careers opportunities such as the Head-to-Head interviews sessions with industry experts.
 We have provided numerous apprenticeship opportunities alongside our assisting students to develop CV, personal statement and networking skills.

-We feel based on the above mentioned that our students are in the best position to submit a strong UCAS/Apprenticeship application.
+Students at Stepney All Saints Sixth Form who follow the above programmes are in the best position to submit a strong UCAS/Apprenticeship application.

-Please read the UCAS – Parents Information Booklet and watch the two pre-recorded talks linked:
+Please read the UCAS – Parents Information Booklet and watch the two pre-recorded talks listed below:

 – Talk 2: Apprenticeships and other routes with discussion on the Unifrog tools on UCAS by Fayaz Uddin (SASS Careers Manager)